HunterM417/CareAssist/CONTRIBUTING.md

 # Care Assist Contributing Guide #

-TODO: A blurb about the project and its goals.
+Our project is meant to assist caretakers in their pursuit of health and wellness for geriatric patients.

 ## Getting Started ##